Sv443/YTInfoBot/README.md

 - `/video_info video:<URL or ID> [type:<reduced|all|votes_only|dearrow_only|timestamps_only>]`
   Shows detailed information about a video, given its URL (supports youtube.com, music.youtube.com, youtu.be or just the video ID).
   If no type is provided, the bot will default to `reduced`.
+- 🔒 `/configure list`
+  Shows a list of all available settings and their current values.
+  Requires the `Manage Server` permission to use.
 - 🔒 `/configure setting <name> [new_value:<value>]`
   If no new_value argument is provided, the value of the current setting will be shown.
-  Otherwise, the value of that setting is changed for the current server.
+  Otherwise, that setting is changed to the given value.
   Requires the `Manage Server` permission to use.
 - 🔒 `/configure reset`
-  Resets the configuration for the current server to the default values.
+  Resets the configuration to the default values.
   Shows a confirmation before actually resetting.
   Requires the `Manage Server` permission to use.

 > [!NOTE]
 > Commands prefixed with 🔒 require special permissions, while others can be used by any member.
+> They are also generally ephemeral (only visible to the user who executed them).
+>
 > Arguments surrounded by `[]` are optional.
 > Whatever is surrounded by `<>` is a placeholder and should be replaced with an actual value.
 > If there is a list of options, they are separated by `|` and only one of them can be specified.